Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 **Psionic Bonus** = MIND Bonus + Knowledge skill.

 After using a Psionic ability, Psions are in a state known as Psionic Interference, rendering them unable to heal, much like characters using Decks.
 This state fades when the character takes a short rest.

+## Level Advancement

+Characters gain XP (or Experience Points) from defeating enemies, disarming traps, or from handling situations in innovative ways, at the GM's discretion.
+XP is awarded to all characters who take part in the encounter.

+**XP Gained** = Hit Dice of defeated enemies, or the given XP for the trap, situation, etc. Add +1 for each doubling of the number of foes.

+As characters participate in encounters, they will begin to accumulate XP.
+Characters advance to the next level when they have gained XP equal to 10 times their current level.
+This XP is subtracted from the character's XP pool, and any excess XP is applied towards the next level.

+Each level adds:

+* +1d6 to Hit Points (with a minimum of 3).
+Mercenaries also get additional HP equal to their STR bonus.
+* +2 points to spend on skills.
+When upgrading skills, you cannot add more points to a skill if it is higher than or equal to your character's level + 5.
+* If your character's level divides by three (e.g. level 3, 6, 9, etc.) you gain one point to spend on stats.
+* New program slots and power levels are unlocked at levels 2, 4, 6, 8, etc.

+When your character gains a level, you can use unallocated Skill Points to gain or improve Traits and reduce or remove Quirks, with the Gamemaster's approval.
+The cost for doing such an action is equal to the cost to purchase the appropriate level of a Trait, as detailed in the Traits and Quirks section.

+**Example:** Your character has a -2 DEX quirk regarding snakes.
+You spend a Skill Point to reduce the effect of the Quirk by 1, bringing it to -1.

+You may also gain Traits or Quirks for special actions (or particularly good role-playing) during an adventure.
+These are awarded at the end of an adventure, and are free, but are decided at the whims of the Gamemaster.
+This can be a delicate subject, so you and your Gamemaster should discuss any potential Traits or Quirks before applying anything.

+**Example:** You came up with a particularly inventive way to overcome your fear of snakes to save the party at a critical moment in the last adventure.
+The Gamemaster decides that counts as special action and excellent role-playing, so he awards you a +1 Damage Trait verus snakes.

+<div class="page-break-after"></div>

 ## Resting & Recuperating